donkirkby/chess-kit/docs/rules.md

 * a coin or checker

 ### Setup
-Place two white pawns and two black **pawns** in a bag, box, or cupped hands so the other players can't see them.
-Have each player draw a pawn without looking to decide which two will play white and which two will play black.
-Teams can then decide which player will predict first and which will move first.
+Shuffle together the two queen cards and two king cards, then deal them to the four players to choose **colours** and **partners**.
+The players with the queen cards will predict first, and the players with the king cards will move first.

+Give each team a set of seven **cards**: pawn, knight, bishop, rook, queen, king, and checker.
+The predictor for each team should take the cards in their hand, and play the pawn card face up on their side of the board.

 Set up the chess **pieces** in the standard start position.
 Both members of the white team sit on the side of the board with the white pieces, opposite both members of the black team.
 Place the coin or checker beside the board, as a **trophy**, halfway between the two teams.

-Give each team a set of seven **cards**: pawn, knight, bishop, rook, queen, king, and checker.
-The predictor for each team should take the cards in their hand, and play the pawn card face up on their side of the board.

 ### Play
 Players take turns being the mover and the predictor, handing the cards back and